emad-elsaid/emad-elsaid.github.io/_posts/2020-09-2-download-RSS-offline.md

 all of that I used [Mu4e](https://www.djcbsoftware.nl/code/mu/mu4e.html) which is an email client inside Emacs (my default editor).
-As I'm using [Spacemacs](https://www.spacemacs.org/) So I added a binding that opens Mu4e using `SPC M` and boom I'm I see all my emails, I can search with `s` and I have a bookmark that shows all unread emails using `bi`.
+As I'm using [Spacemacs](https://www.spacemacs.org/) So I added a binding that opens Mu4e using `SPC M` and boom I can see all my emails, I can search with `s` and I have a bookmark that shows all unread emails using `bi`.

 Now I want the same for RSS.